 Fall 2025 - Adobe illustrator, Printed On TYVEK Paper - Mounted On Dry Wall

 Senior Design Thesis.
-Project inspired by the life of a student athlete navigating college with a learning disability of Dyslexia.
+Project inspired by the life of a student athlete navigating college with a learning disability & battling with their own mental health challenges.